Best approximation of functions by log-polynomials: Introduction

 \begin{thm} Let $f:\R^n\to[0,+\infty)$ be a log-concave function with $\|f\|_\infty=f(0)=1$ and $d\in\mathbb N$ even, such that

 is bounded.
 Then there exists $(t_2,g_2)\in[1,+\infty)\times\F_d(\R^n)$ a unique solution of \textit{Problem \ref{problem2}}. \end{thm}

-For an interior point $(t_2,g_2)\in(1,+\infty)\times\mathrm{int}\F_d(\R^n)$, the fact that it is the unique solution of \textit{Problem \ref{problem2}} can be characterized by some \textit{touching conditions}, via the Karush-Kuhn-Tucker conditions (see \cite{APE}, \cite{hiriart}).
+For an interior minimization point $(t_2,g_2)\in(1,+\infty)\times\textrm{int}\F_d(\R^n)$, being the unique solution of \textit{Problem \ref{problem2}} can be characterized by some \textit{touching conditions}, via the Karush-Kuhn-Tucker conditions (see \cite{APE}, \cite{hiriart}).
 For these conditions to hold, no hypothesis on the log-concavity of $f$ is needed.

 \begin{thm} Let $f:\R^n\to[0,+\infty)$ be a bounded function with $\|f\|_\infty=f(0)=1$.
 Moreover, let $(t_2,g_2)\in(1,+\infty)\times\mathrm{int}(\F_d(\R^n))$ be such that $f(x)\leq t_2\exp(-g_2(x))$ for every $x\in\mathbb R^n$.
 Then the following are equivalent: \begin{enumerate}[(i)] \item $(t_2,g_2)$ is the only solution of \textit{Problem \ref{problem2}}. \item There exist $x_1,\dots,x_m\in\mathbb R^n$, $m\leq {n+d-1\choose d}+1$, with $f(x_i)=t_2\exp(-g_2(x_i))$, and $\lambda_i>0$, $1\leq i\leq m$, such that